-Elvis Presley was a massive star with enormous enthusiasms.
-And we’re not talking about his fondness for peanut butter, bacon, and jelly subs (or his belly).
+Elvis Presley the karate master?
+Who’d have thought.
+Presley was a massive star with enormous enthusiasms.
+And we’re not talking about his fondness for peanut butter, banana, bacon, and jelly sandwiches

 The hip-wiggling King of Rock and Roll, the best-selling solo recording artist of all time, was already a major star when he was drafted into the Army in 1958.
 During his two years of service overseas, he discovered twin and seemingly contradictory passions that would define the rest of his life—a taste for amphetamines and karate.

-By the time he died of a heart attack in 1977, he was a seventh-degree black belt (not to mention a consumer of amphetamines, barbiturates, and sedatives).
+By the untimely end of his life in 1977, he was a seventh-degree black belt.
 But did Elvis have real karate chops, or was he just surrounded by celebrity’s inevitable yes-saying sycophants?

 The year 1958 was pivotal in the life and career of Elvis Presley.
 Two years earlier, he had released his first single, “Heartbreak Hotel,” an instant hit.
 His “Hound Dog” gyrations on the Milton Berle Show and the Ed Sullivan Show had scandalized mainstream media and thrilled the teenage nation.
 He’d made his film debut in Love Me Tender.
 So when he was drafted, some questioned if he would even serve in the Army.
 Or if he even should, as the presence of a teenage heart-throb on base was sure to prove disruptive.